-LSH vs FCS Dream11 Predictions, Vincy Premier T10 League 2020, La Soufriere Hikers vs Fort Charlotte Strikers Playing XI, Pitch Report Cricket Fantasy Tips
+LSH vs FCS Dream11 Predictions, Vincy Premier T10 League 2020, LA Soufriere Hikers vs Fort Charlotte Strikers Playing XI, Pitch Report Cricket Fantasy Tips

-Vincy Premier T10 League 2020 Dream 11 Prediction LSH vs FCS Captain: D Douglas

-Vincy Premier T10 League 2020 Dream 11 Prediction LSH vs FCS Vice-Captain: S Brown

-Vincy Premier T10 League 2020 Dream 11 Prediction LSH vs FCS Behind the wickets: C Hackshaw

-Vincy Premier T10 League 2020 Dream 11 Prediction LSH vs FCS Bating line-up: D Maloney, S Brown, G Pope, D Douglas
+Vincy Premier T10 League 2020 Dream 11 Prediction LA Soufriere Hikers vs Fort Charlotte Strikers Vice-Captain: D Douglas

-Vincy Premier T10 League 2020 Dream 11 Prediction LSH vs FCS All-Rounders: K Cottoy, K Lavia, S Williams

-Vincy Premier T10 League 2020 Dream 11 Prediction LSH vs FCS Bowing attack: C Stowe, J Haywood, R Jordan
+Vincy Premier T10 League 2020 Dream 11 Prediction LA Soufriere Hikers vs Fort

+Charlotte Strikers Bowling attack: R Jordan, K Dalzell, J Haywood, O Lewis

-Vincy Premier T10 League 2020 La Soufriere Hikers Probable XI vs Fort Charlotte Strikers: Desron Maloney, Dean Browne, Dillon Douglas, Othneil Lewis, Salvan Brown, Rayan Williams, Rawdon Bentick, Kenson Dalzell, Jeremy Haywood, C Hackshaw, Kimson Dalzell
+Vincy Premier T10 League 2020 LA Soufriere Hikers probable XI vs Fort Charlotte Strikers: Salvan Browne, Dillon Douglas, Tilron Harry, Desron Maloney, Casmus Hackshaw, Kimson Dalzell, Rayan Williams, Camano Cain, Othniel Lewis, Jeremy Haywood, Kenson Dalzell.

-Vincy Premier T10 League 2020 Fort Charlotte Strikers Probable XI vs La Soufriere Hikers: Kesrick Williams (Marquee), Hyron Shallow, Romel Currency, Kenneth Dember, Romario Bibby, Atticus Browne, Oziko Williams, Kimali Williams, Nigel Small/Joey Welcome, Kevin Abraham, Ray Charles
+Vincy Premier T10 League 2020 Fort Charlotte Strikers probable XI vs LA Soufriere Hikers: Sealroy Williams, Olanzo Bellingy, Gidron Pope, Kirton Lavia, Ronald Scott, Keron Cottoy, Ray Jordan, Jahiel Walters, Chelson Stowe, Sylvan Spencer, Rasheed Frederick.

 Live Score, News & WC 2019 Updates